kpunderwood6/ScreenZone_Summary/README.md

 This analysis reviews the following key **NorthStar Metrics:**

-+ **Sales Trends:** Analyzing sales revenue, total number of orders, and average order value (AOV).
++ **Sales Trends:** Analyzing sales, total number of orders, and average order value (AOV).
-+ **Region Analysis:** Determining each region's contribution to sales revenue to prioritize strong performers and develop potential.
++ **Region Analysis:** Determining each region's contribution to sales to prioritize strong performers and develop potential.
-+ **Product Performance:** Determining best performing products to optimize the product line.
++ **Product Performance:** Determining the best performing products to optimize the product line.
 + **Marketing Analysis:** Evaluating current marketing channels to steer new development.
 + **Loyalty Program:** Assessing the success of the current loyalty program.
 + **Customer Acquisition:**  Understanding the company’s customer acquisition lifecycle.